Alex Attwood: Early career

 Educated at Queen's University, Belfast, where he served as President of the Students' Union, he later became a practising solicitor.
-Attwood was a member of Belfast City Council for the Upper Falls, West Belfast from 1985 to 2001.
+Attwood was a member of Belfast City Council for the Upper Falls DEA, in West Belfast, from 1985 to 2001.
 He was a former leader of the SDLP Belfast City Council Group.
 In 1996 he was an unsuccessful candidate in the Northern Ireland Forum election in West Belfast.
 In 1997, he participated in negotiations for the first Nationalist Mayor of Belfast, having failed to secure his own nomination for the post within his political grouping.

 In 1997, he was appointed by John Hume to the Dublin Forum for Peace and Reconciliation.
 Attwood was a member of the SDLP Talks Team, playing a key negotiating role on policing, human rights and justice issues.
 He was elected to Northern Ireland Assembly in June 1998.
 Attwood was the SDLP spokesperson on policing and has played a key role in negotiations on the Policing Bill.
 He was appointed to the Northern Ireland Policing Board in September 2001.

 In May 2010, he succeeded Margaret Ritchie as Minister for Social Development.
 In May 2011, he was appointed as Minister for Environment, succeeding Edwin Poots.
 As Environment Minister, he has faced some opposition when trying to set up two national parks in Northern Ireland from the Ulster Farmer's Union.
 The president of the UFU, Harry Sinclair, said: "We have consistently highlighted that there are genuine and deep-seated concerns from our members across a very wide range of issues particularly on the areas of bureaucracy, additional restrictions, governance, access, liability, and the impact on the social structure of these areas.
 These very real issues clearly remain."

+Attwood lost his seat at the 2017 Assembly election.

 In March 2021, he was appointed as a member of the UK Electoral Commission.
-In December 2022, he was named as one of the members of the Irish Electoral Commission, which is due to be established in early 2023.
+In December 2022, he was named as one of the inaugural members of the Irish Electoral Commission, that was established on 9 February 2023.